dhruvkhanna930/OmniFood/README.md

 OmniFood is a frontend project that offers a mock-up of a food delivery service website.
 It showcases a variety of meals, subscription plans, and customer testimonials.
 The project is built using HTML and CSS.

+## Try it out here

+You can try out OmniFood by visiting the live demo [here](https://664d9d04634e2ba7487a8053--lustrous-custard-35c186.netlify.app/).

 ## Table of Contents

 - [Demo](#demo)